MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/sharepoint-onedrive-error-message.md

 ## OSE202

-Error OSE202 indicates that you can only share with guest users who are already in your directory.
+Error OSE202 indicates that you can only share with guests who are already in your directory.
 You can [add guests directly through Azure Active Directory](https://docs.microsoft.com/azure/active-directory/b2b/b2b-quickstart-add-guest-users-portal), or you can change the setting by doing the following:

 First, change the external sharing setting for your organization.